A single shooting method with approximate Fr\'{e}chet derivative for computing geodesics on the Stiefel manifold: A single shooting method with an approximate Fr e chet derivative

 This section outlines our approach to initializing our single shooting method, which involves choosing an initial guess $\xi^{(0)}$ that is close enough to $\xi^{\ast}$.
 It is well known that Newton's method exhibits only local convergence properties, which means that the method requires a sufficiently good initial guess to converge.
 Shortcomings of Newton's method are very well described in~ {\cite[Section~11.1]{Nocedal:2006}}.
 It is possible to modify Newton's method and enhance it in various ways to get around most of these problems.

 As the single shooting method underlies Newton's method, selecting a ``good enough'' initial guess is crucial.
 Although in this work we actually consider an approximation of the Fr\'{e}chet derivative and not the exact one, we can still use the following construction of the initial guess that was used in~ {\cite{Sutti:2020b,Sutti:2023}}.
+This construction is closely related to the ``first shot'' in Bryner's method~ {\cite[Alg.~1]{Bryner:2017}}.

 Concretely, we use a first-order approximation of the matrix exponential $ \expm(A) \approx I + A $ appearing in~\eqref{eq:nonlinear-eq} and solve for $\xi$.
 This yields a first-order approximation $\bar{\xi}$ to the solution $\xi^{\ast}$ as